BC Golden Gloves: Champions and finalists

+These athletes advanced through a highly competitive bracket, showcasing skill and determination in pursuit of provincial titles and national recognition.

 1984 BC Golden Gloves

 The tournament took place in January 1984 in Burnaby at the Boxing BC Training centre, which would also be used as a training camp for the 1984 and 1988 Canadian Olympic boxing teams.

 At the end of the tournament the Golden Boy for 1984 was boxer Michael O'Connell and the runner-up was Joe Pendry, and the best youth boxer was Deep Butter.

 Ring officials

 Bert Lowes, Fred Fuller, Rudy Bianco, Sid Knopp Vic Murdoch, Larry Carney, Earl Vance, Jack Mellor, Larry Krangle, Brian Zelley, Rick Brough and Bob Newbrook.

 Announcer: Joe Swift.
 Glovers: Tommy Yule and Gordon Miller.